RespectKnowledge/Motion_Alan_Turing/Training/README.md

 and install all required dependencies for running **VoxelMorph** using **PyTorch**.

-# Create and Activate Conda Environment
+## Create and Activate Conda Environment and run training

 ```bash
 conda create -n voxelmorph_rig python=3.10 -y